 All-sky Search for Time-integrated Neutrino Emission from Astrophysical Sources with 7 yr of IceCube Data (in The Astrophysical Journal , 2017)

 - Beyond IceCube:

-- PINGU (Precision IceCube Next Generation Upgrade): extension of IceCube-DeepCore.
-Science goal: measure of the mass hierarchy of neutrinos.
-Design study on-going.
-See the PINGU's Letter of Intent.
+- PINGU (Precision IceCube Next Generation Upgrade) is an extension of the IceCube-DeepCore array.
+The main science goals is the measurement of the neutrino mass hierachy.
+Design study are on-going.
+See PINGU's Letter of Intent.

 - MICA (Multi-Megaton Ice Cherenkov Array): proton-decay experiment at the South Pole.
 Feasibility study on-going.